 Required: 60 points from 300-level Geology Recommended: GEOL 351 or GEOL 352 Required for BSc(Hons) in Geology and Engineering Geology, PGDipSc in Geology, PGDipEngGeol, or MSc in Geology or Engineering Geology: a minimum of 90 points of 300-level GEOL, including GEOL 351 and GEOL 352 (105 points are recommended).
-At least 15 points of 100-level MATH, or a demonstrably equivalent standard in Mathematics, are a prerequisite for entry to 400-level ENGE
+At least 15 points each of 100-level MATH and 100-level STAT, or a demonstrably equivalent standard in Mathematics, are a prerequisite for entry to 400-level ENGE.